 - IV therapy is painful and intrusive

-Certainly the evidence for medically assisted nutrition and hydration support is weak and no improvement in symptom management or mortality is observed when they are administered.
-However it is important to note the emotional and comforting impact of providing hydration as with nutrition and how this fits with cultural norms and values for the patient and family.
+Certainly, the evidence for medically assisted nutrition and hydration support is weak for the improvement of nutritional status and QoL and no improvement in mortality is observed when they are administered.
+However, it is important to note the emotional and comforting impact of providing hydration as with nutrition, and how this fits with cultural norms and values for the patient and family.

 Cultural values and norms for nutrition and hydration in palliative care

-In addition to supporting health, food and eating also has an impact on social and psychological experiences for palliative patients and also their families.
+In addition to supporting health, food and eating also has an impact on social and psychological experiences for people receiving palliative cares and also their families.
 The administration or withdrawal of medically assisted nutrition or hydration can be complex and emotional for all involved.
 Particularly in the case of withholding or withdrawing support, studies suggest that this can be perceived by the patient and family as an act of ‘giving up’.
-In particular, two studies discussed in the systematic review by Rio et al (2012) note that reduced interest in food, inability to digest and fatigue all caused serious psychological distress to the palliative patients.
-Western cultures are most likely to associate reduced oral intake with acceleration to end of life, but this concept is also prevalent in other cultures such as Taiwanese, who believe if a person dies hungry their soul will be restless and hungry after death.
+In particular, two studies discussed in the systematic review by Del Rio et al. note that reduced interest in food, inability to digest and fatigue all caused serious psychological distress to the person receiving palliative care.
+Western cultures are most likely to associate reduced oral intake with acceleration to end of life, but this concept is also prevalent in other cultures such as Taiwan.
+Taiwanese people believe if a person dies hungry their soul will be restless and hungry after death.
 Thus there is a preference for artificial nutrition and hydration at end of life.

-Overall enteral nutrition does not appear to offer any survival advantage for palliative patients in relation to mortality, nutritional status or quality of life, although patients should be considered on the basis of their individual needs and prognosis.
-In the event of administering enteral nutrition, survival advantage with PEG placement is weakly positive for patients with some degenerative health conditions, although best timing for PEG placement is not known.
+Medically assisted nutrition support (EN or PN) may be appropriate due to a medical need for assisted nutrition or maintaining the cultural values and norms for the individual and their family.
+Enteral nutrition and PN is not recommended in the case of people with advanced dementia.
+Overall, EN does not appear to offer any survival advantage for people receiving palliative care in relation to mortality, and there is only weak support for the maintenance of nutritional status or QoL, although each person should be considered on the basis of their individual needs and prognosis.
+In the event of administering EN, survival advantage with PEG placement is weakly positive for people with some degenerative health conditions, although best timing for PEG placement is not known.

-Parenteral nutrition would not be the first choice for medically assisted nutrition, but in the case of no enteral access and a prognosis of more than 3 months is estimated, PN or HPN may be beneficial in improving quality of life outcomes and stabilising nutritional status, but is unlikely to significantly lengthen life expectancy and the risks of hospitalisation due to risk of infection should be discussed prior to commencing.
+Parenteral nutrition would not be the first choice for medically assisted nutrition.
+However, in the case of no enteral access and a prognosis of more than 3 months is estimated, PN or HPN may be beneficial in improving QoL outcomes and stabilising nutritional status.
+It is unlikely to significantly lengthen life expectancy and the risks of hospitalisation due to risk of infection should be discussed prior to commencing.

-Similarly IV hydration presents complications much like parenteral nutrition, with risk of infection and symptoms of fluid collection such as oedema and ascites with little benefit other than providing comfort to the patient and family which should not be overlooked in palliative care pathways.
+Similarly IV hydration presents complications much like PN, with risk of infection and symptoms of fluid collection such as oedema and ascites with little benefit other than providing comfort to the person and their family which should not be overlooked in palliative care pathways.

-Ultimately medically assisted nutrition and hydration may only be justified when the patient is at higher risk of dying from starvation than the disease progression but discussion of withdrawing or withholding nutrition and hydration support should be discussed and normalised with the patient and family early in palliative care planning.
+Ultimately, medically assisted nutrition and hydration may only be justified when the patient is at higher risk of dying from starvation than the disease progression but discussion of withdrawing or withholding nutrition and hydration support should be discussed and normalised with the person and their family early in palliative care planning.